-- outcome measures associated with offering the National DPP lifestyle change program to employees, beneficiaries, or members. - CDC National DPP Customer Service Center: Provides organizations easy access to information and resources about prediabetes and the National DPP.
-Organizations can access training materials, toolkits, and videos; ask questions; and receive technical assistance related to all aspects of the program. - National DPP Coverage Toolkit: Locate information about the mechanics of covering the evidence-based National DPP lifestyle change program, including an overview of coverage for Medicaid, Medicare, and commercial payers.
+- CDC National DPP Customer Service Center: This center provides organizations with easy access to information and resources about prediabetes and the National DPP.
+Organizations can access training materials, toolkits, and videos, ask questions, and receive technical assistance related to all aspects of the program. - National DPP Coverage Toolkit: This toolkit provides information about the mechanics of covering the evidence-based National DPP lifestyle change program, including an overview of coverage for Medicaid, Medicare, and commercial payers.
 Curricular resources and the Discovery Session Facilitator's Guide are provided to assist with program development, recruitment, and enrollment.